luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 Together, these measures provided us with a solid foundation for evaluating whether the examined features meaningfully influence client-side energy consumption.

-## Results
+# Results
 Our results have quite a few outliers.
 In total we have 13 outliers, with `voice boost` being the largest offender.
 In the [outlier removal section](#outlier-removal) we explained why we decided to use the IQR to remove outliers, and this table shows how the ranges are fitted around the valid data without too much information loss.
-Many of the outliers were consuming around 20 Watts of power, which can possibly be attributed to youtube's content donwloading for smoother playback, to heavier power consumption as a result of battery levels or due to network issues.
+Many of the outliers were consuming around 20 Watts of power, which can possibly be attributed to YouTube's content downloading for smoother playback, to heavier power consumption as a result of battery levels or due to network issues.
 However we have no clear way of pinpointing the exact cause.

 <table>
   <tr>